Work Visa Lawyer

 There is no requirement that applicants applying for “R” visas have a residence abroad that they have no intention of abandoning.
 However, they must intend to depart the U.S. at the end of their lawful status, absent specific indications or evidence to the contrary.

 The applicant should reside and be physically present outside the U.S. for the immediate prior year, if he or she has previously spent five years in this category.

-Family members of a religious worker like spouse and unmarried children under 21 years of age is issued an R-2 visa.
+Family members of a religious worker like a spouse and unmarried children under 21 years of age are issued an R-2 visa.
 They may study, but may not accept employment in the U.S. Therefore, evidence of their financial support while in the U.S. will be necessary at the visa interview.

 TN Visa (NAFTA Professionals)

 TN category was created as part of economic and trade relationships for the United States, Canada, and Mexico under The North American Free Trade Agreement (NAFTA).
 TN category provides a general exemption from the visa requirement.
 It allows qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.